MPSVIRAJ/Wound-Border-Characterization/README.md

 * **Limited Input Validation:** While the pipeline checks for the existence of files and correct data structures, it assumes that the input files are correctly formatted (e.g., that masks are binary and depth maps are 16-bit).
 It does not perform exhaustive validation on the content of the image files.

-* **No Graphical User Interface (GUI):** The project operates entirely as a command-line tool.
-It does not include a GUI for interaction.
+* **No Main Application GUI:** The project operates as a command-line tool and does not have an integrated graphical interface for running the full pipeline.
+However, it does produce interactive plot windows for visual analysis for some modes.

 ### Scientific & Methodological Limitations
 * **Non-Clinical Labels:** The wound type labels are generated via unsupervised clustering and have not been clinically validated by medical experts.
 They are based on statistical patterns in the data's geometry, not on a medical diagnosis.